Oliver-Loeffler/image-registration/README.md

 - [ ]  Make all core elements immutable, improve design step by step to achieve concurrency for large data sets (improve speed by using fork-join, try to use async using CompletableFutures)
 - [ ]  Consider use of Units-of-Measurement API (JSR385, http://unitsofmeasurement.github.io/unit-api/)
-- [ ]  Learn how project Valhalla works in Java 14 (JEP169, https://openjdk.java.net/jeps/169)
+- [ ]  Utilize records where possible (JEP359, https://openjdk.java.net/jeps/359)

 ## Todos
 * Handle 1D cases (handling of individual missing points already works)